JorensM/navkeys/README.md

 ```

 ### Options
 Optionally, an options object can be passed to the NavKeys constructor.
-If no options are specified, or some are omitted, then the [default options](#default-options) will be used.Below is a list of all options
+If no options are specified, or some are omitted, then the [default options](#default-options) will be used.
+Below is a list of all options

 ##### mode
 This option is used to select which [mode](#modes) to run the library in.
 Possible values are - `auto`, `manual`, `mixed`